Here’s a RARE, intimate look into a visit to 5150 Studios.

 Before leaving home, we call Mike like he asked us to do.
 He promises to take care of us when Van Halen will tour Europe next time.
 Again he apologizes for not being at the studio the other day.
 He don’t have to do that because we know it was down to their manager.
 That’s the way Mike is.
 Always good to talk to him.

-This story is based on my publication in “5150” issues 41 and 42, the Dutch fanclub magazine.
+This story is based on my publication in “5150” issues 41 and 42.
 Because it was done in 1997, much has happened since.
-Michael did end up getting replaced, but that was nine years later.
+Michael did end up getting replaced but that was nine years later.
 First the band reunited with Sammy in 2004.
-Edward’s mom died on August 4, 2005, aged 89.
-And all our looks have changed a bit over the years.
-We lost some hair, and Erik now got more tattoos than Mike.
+Edward’s mom died in 2005, aged 89.
+And worst of all of course, we lost Edward in 2020.
+I still can’t believe he’s gone.
+After seeing and reading responses on Edward’s death by famous musicians I realized how special it was that I’ve known Edward personally and that he was willing to see me so often.

 Erik and I spent about two-and-half hours at “5150” but we never got to see the studio itself.
-Later Erwin told us that the reason was the fact that there was ta lot of stuff that Edward didn’t endorse.
+Later Erwin told us that the reason was the fact that there was a lot of stuff that Edward didn’t endorse.
 If he had asked me not to mention it, I wouldn’t have.
-Now twenty years later I guess it’s safe to mention it.
+Now so many years later I guess it’s safe to say this.

 Most pictures here are screen shots from the video and therefore not the best quality.
 No pictures were shot digitally anyway.

-I had doubts to go public on the internet with this story because I wanted to save it for a book I might write in the future, but I decided to give it to the VHND anyway.
-I hope you liked reading it.
-Erik and I sure enjoyed the experience!
+In 2017 I had doubts to go public on the internet with this story because I wanted to save it for a book I might write later, but I decided to give it to the VHND anyway.
+At the moment there are (too) many books being published so if I ever write one, it won’t happen for the next few years.
+But I think I might have something different to offer, from a Dutch point of view.
+In the meantime I hope you liked reading this story.
+Erik and I sure liked the experience!

 — Michel Schinkel